A More Powerful Two-Sample Test in High Dimensions using Random Projection: Conclusion

 \section{Conclusion}

 We have proposed a novel testing procedure for the two-sample test of means in high dimensions.
-This procedure can be implemented in a simple manner by averaging over projected versions of the classical Hotelling $T^2$ test.
-In addition to deriving the asymptotic power function for this test, we have provided interpretable conditions on the covariance and correlation matrices for achieving greater power than competing tests in the sense of asymptotic relative efficiency.
+This procedure can be implemented in a simple manner by first projecting a dataset with a single randomly drawn matrix, and then applying the standard Hotelling $T^2$ test in the projected space.
+In addition to deriving an asymptotic power function for this test, we have provided interpretable conditions on the covariance and correlation matrices for achieving greater power than competing tests in the sense of asymptotic relative efficiency.
 Specifically, our theoretical comparisons show that our test is well-suited to interesting regimes where the data variables are correlated, or where most of the variance can be captured in a small number of variables.
-Furthermore, in the realistic case of $(n,p)=(98,200)$, these types of conditions were shown to correspond to favorable performance of our test with several competitors in ROC curve comparisons on simulated data.
-Extensions of this work may include more refined applications of random projection to other high-dimensional testing problems. \paragraph{Acknowledgements.} The authors thank Sandrine Dudoit and Peter Bickel for helpful discussions.
-Art Owen is thanked for suggesting the case $\delta \sim N(0, \Sigma)$.
-MEL gratefully acknowledges the support of the DOE CSGF Fellowship, under grant number DE-FG02-97ER25308, and LJ the support of Stand Up to Cancer.
-MJW and MEL were partially supported by NSF grant DMS-0907632.
+Furthermore, in the realistic case of $(n,p)=(100,200)$, these types of conditions were shown to correspond to favorable performance of our test against several competitors in ROC curve comparisons on synthetic data.
+Finally, we showed on real gene expression data that our procedure was more reliable than competitors in terms of its false positive rate.
+Extensions of this work may include more refined applications of random projection to other high-dimensional testing problems. \paragraph{Acknowledgements.} The authors thank Sandrine Dudoit, Anne Biton, and Peter Bickel for helpful discussions.
+MEL gratefully acknowledges the support of the DOE CSGF Fellowship, under grant number DE-FG02-97ER25308, and LJJ the support of Stand Up to Cancer.
+MJW was partially supported by NSF grant DMS-0907632.